Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Conclusion

-In this chapter we learned we learned how to use compute shaders to offload work from the CPU to the GPU.
+In this chapter, we learned we learned how to use compute shaders to offload work from the CPU to the GPU.
 Without compute shaders, many effects in modern games and applications would either not be possible or would run a lot slower.
-But even more than graphics, compute has a lot of use-cases, and this chapter only gave you a glimpse of what's possible.
-So now that you know how to use compute shaders you may want to take look at some advanced compute topics like:
+But even more than graphics, compute has a lot of use-cases, and this chapter only gives you a glimpse of what's possible.
+So now that you know how to use compute shaders, you may want to take look at some advanced compute topics like:

 - Shared memory
 - Asynchronous compute